Raumain/api_generator/README.md

 ## To do

-- [ ] Connect to a database
+- [x] Connect to a database
-- [ ] Read tables from public schema
+- [x] Read tables from public schema
-- [ ] Copy template project into destination
+- [x] Copy template project into destination
-- [ ] Generate corresponding folder structure based on the database tables
+- [x] Generate corresponding folder structure based on the database tables
+- [x] Create routers for each table
+- [ ] Create repositories for each table